Electric shocks in cats and kittens

 Cats in good health, but with mild to moderate burns, often go on to make a full recovery.
 Cats with severe burns can also make a full recovery, but this can take a long time over many weeks and months, and is likely to require significant veterinary involvement, including surgery.

 Cats with breathing difficulties or heart rhythm abnormalities may deteriorate suddenly during the first few days and have a guarded prognosis.
 They require a high level of care in a veterinary hospital if they are to make a full recovery.

 Cats who present unconscious or in a coma have a guarded to poor prognosis for recovery even with intensive care in a veterinary hospital.

-Can I prevent it from happening again?
+Can I prevent my cat being electrocuted again?

 Most electric shock injuries in the home are preventable.
 Cats should be discouraged from playing where power tools are being used or in other high-risk areas.

 Cats should be discouraged from chewing cables and they should never be used as toys.
 If your cat likes to chew cables, she should be distracted with a more acceptable alternative such as a treat or a cat toy.
 Bitter tasting sprays from the pet shop or your vet can also be useful to discourage chewing.
 Persistent chewers should not be left unsupervised in rooms with electrical cables.